-Comparison between AC and DC Transmission
+Comparison between AC & DC Transmission Lines with their Advantages & Disadvantages

 Advantages of DC Transmission

-There are no Inductance and Surges (High Voltage waves for very short time) in DC transmission.
+- There are no inductance and surges (High Voltage waves for very short time) in DC transmission.

-A DC System has a less potential stress over AC system for same Voltage level.
+- A DC System has a less potential stress over AC system for same Voltage level.
 Therefore, a DC line requires less insulation.

-DC system is more efficient than AC, therefore, the rate of price of Towers, Poles, Insulators, and conductor are low so the system is economical.
+- DC system is more efficient than AC, therefore, the rate of price of Towers, Poles, Insulators, and conductor are low so the system is economical.

-In DC System, the speed control range is greater than AC System.
+- In DC System, the speed control range is greater than AC System.

-The price of DC cables is low (Due to Low insulation)
+- The price of DC cables is low (due to low insulation).

-In DC Supply System, the Sheath losses in underground cables are low.
+- In DC Supply System, the Sheath losses in underground cables are low.

-DC system is suitable for High Power Transmission based on High Current transmission.
+- DC system is suitable for High Power Transmission based on High Current transmission.

 Disadvantages of DC Transmission: